Function to help fulfill elements of the Bayesian Analysis Reporting Guidelines.

 - fit

-The brmsfit object or a list of brmsfit objects in the case that you split models to run on subsets of the data for computational simplicity.
+A conjugate object, brmsfit object, or a list of brmsfit objects in the case that you split models to run on subsets of the data for computational simplicity.

 - ss